ILIAS-eLearning/ILIAS/docs/configuration/install.md

 rm -rf /tmp/ilias_update
 ```
 </details>
-After upgrading the code from ILIAS 9 to ILIAS 10 due to structural changes, you need to move the `/Customizing/global/plugins`
+After upgrading the code from ILIAS 9 to ILIAS 10 due to structural changes, you need to move the `/Customizing`
-and `/data` folder to its new destination (please beware that custom skins moved to `public/Customizing/skin`).
+and `/data` folder to its new destination (please beware that custom skins moved to `public/Customizing/skin`.
+Please handle them separately).
 Both are now located in the newly created `public` folder.
 If this `public` folder does not exist yet you
 will have to execute the npm and composer command first: